-Spain’s Christmas lottery is drawn every year on 22 December and is the most popular of all lotteries in Spain.
+The Christmas lottery is drawn every year on 22 December and it’s the most popular lottery in Spain.
 Tickets go on sale months beforehand and traditionally people share their numbers with friends and family.

 Offices, bars, schools, clubs and associations also sell participations in their tickets.
-Don’t be surprised if someone calls at your door asking if you want to buy one: schools often get kids to sell participations with a surcharge that goes towards an end-of-term trip.
+Don’t be surprised if someone calls at your door asking if you want to buy one: schools often get kids to sell participations with a surcharge that goes towards an end-of-term trip or other activities.

 There are 100,000 numbers (from 00000 to 99999).
 Each ticket is split into ten – that’s why you’ll hear the Spanish talking about buying a “décimo” (literally a tenth), each décimo costs 20€.

 There are 165 serial numbers per ticket.
 An an example, ticket number 00000 will be issued with serial numbers from 001 to 165 with the same split applied to each ticket number.